dook/dofacts-panel/README.md

 # DoFacts! - admin panel

 Management panel for judging news related to COVID-19 received from the browser extension.
+It's a part of [dofacts project](https://github.com/dook/dofacts).

 ## Getting Started